CLiu13/falling-sand/README.md

 ## Demo

-See it in action [here](https://falling-sand.netlify.app).
+See it in action [here](https://falling-sand.netlify.app)!

-Or, check out the demo video, [on YouTube](https://youtu.be/hutZ4MWvH7E).
+Or check out the demo video, [on YouTube](https://youtu.be/hutZ4MWvH7E).

-Or, watch the following gif:
+Or watch the following gif:

 [![falling-sand.gif](https://s6.gifyu.com/images/falling-sand.gif)](https://gifyu.com/image/W5LD)